AlabamaHit/Midi-Monitoring/README.md

 # Midi-Monitoring
-This allows you to run anything inside built on python with your midi keyboard.
+This allows you to run anything with your midi keyboard built with python.
 It runs completely in the background and don't even show in the tray.

 #########
 # X button does "NOT" close the program.
 READ NEXT SECTION!!!